bssb/linuxschool/content/posts/borg-backup/index.md

 ## Automate backups with borgmatic

-I'm actually not going to be using the one-line script I wrote in the previous section.
-That was just to demonstrate backing up manually without borgmatic, and test to see that it works.
+I'm actually not going to be using the borg script I wrote in the first section.
+That was just a test to make sure borg works.
+Instead of calling borg directly, I'm going to use borgmatic which will in turn call borg.

 To generate the default borgmatic config files, run:
 ```